graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

 ```

 When the query succeeds the GraphCommerce payment module will redirect to the
-payment_url.
-The customer handles it's payment on the payment gateway's website.
+`payment_url`.
+The customer handles it's payment on the payment gateway's
+website.
 One of the following things can happen:

-- Result 1: The customer has successfully paid and the customer is redirected
+- **Result 1:** The customer has successfully paid and the customer is
-  back to the `return_url` with the $TOKEN injected.
+  redirected back to the `return_url` with the `$TOKEN` injected.

-- Result 2: The customer has failed their pauyment and the customer is
+- **Result 2:** The customer has failed their payment and the customer is
-  redirected back to the `return_url` with the $TOKEN injected.
+  redirected back to the `return_url` with the `$TOKEN` injected.

-- Result 3: The customer presses back in their browser and we still get the
+- **Result 3:** The customer presses back in their browser and we still get the
   token from the `placeOrder` mutation.

 GraphCommerce now needs to check if the payment has indeed succeeded by calling